What would you like to know more about?

 Multi-Factor Authentication

-Multi-factor Authentication (MFA) allows a User to receive a code through email or text required to complete authentication.
-We think this is a great way to keep your very sensitive data secure!
-And we recommend enabling multi-factor authentication after adequately preparing Users for the new process.
+Multi-factor Authentication (MFA) requires a User to receive a code through email or text to complete authentication.
+This is a great way to keep your sensitive data secure!
+We recommend you enable multi-factor authentication after you adequately prepare Users for the new process.

-• You can configure multi-factor authentication to be required for all users or just certain users.
+• You can require multi-factor authentication for all Users or just certain Users.
 So even if you don't require multi-factor authentication for everyone, you can require it for specific Users (for example, staff).
 Which specific Users?
 Totally up to you!

 • Multi-factor authentication is device-specific.
 Enjoying the Platform on your desktop and your mobile device?
 You'll need to log in using multi-factor authentication on both devices.

-• Multi-factor authentication is universal across applications that use Simple Sign-On.
-So once your device is set up with multi-factor authentication, you can log in to the Platform, Widgets, and Life Apps without setting it up again.
+• Multi-factor authentication is universal across applications that use Simple Sign-on.
+Once you set up your device with multi-factor authentication, you can log in to the Platform, Widgets, and Life Apps without setting it up again.

 • You can set the length of time between multi-factor authentication logins.
-At deployment, this will be set to 30 days, but you can pick a different number of days or require it with every login.
+At deployment, this sets to 30 days, but you can pick a different number of days or require it with every login.

 User Walkthrough

-If you've enabled multi-factor authentication for all or some users, they'll be presented with a familiar multi-factor authentication flow:
+If you enable multi-factor authentication, they'll see a familiar multi-factor authentication flow:

-• User logs in using their email, mobile phone, or username and password.
+• The User logs in using their email, mobile phone, or username and password.

-• They'll then be asked whether they'd like to receive their authentication code through text or email.
+• They'll then be asked whether to receive their authentication code through text or email.

-Note: The code delivery methods available are controlled by the User's Contact record.
+Note: The User's Contact record controls the code delivery methods available.
 No mobile phone number?
 No text message option.

-• Within fifteen seconds of clicking Send Verification Code, the User will be sent a six-digit code through their selected method.
+• Within fifteen seconds of clicking Send Verification Code, the User receives a six-digit code through their selected method.

-Note: Messages are sent through the Platform and logged in the Message Log.
+Note: The Platform sends messages and logs them in the Message Log.

-• On the login screen, they'll see a text box to enter their code.
-This page also displays a ten-minute countdown clock for the user to enter their code.
+• On the login screen, they'll enter their code in the corresponding text box.
+This page also displays a ten-minute countdown clock for the User to enter their code.

-• When selecting Enter, the User can also select Remember this device for [X] days.
-The [X] is determined by the value configured on the Domain/Accounts page.
+• When they select Enter, the User can also select Remember this device for [X] days.
+Configure the [X] value on the Domain/Accounts page.

-• If a code is expired or entered incorrectly, the User is given the option to try again and can request a new code.
+• If a code expires or the User enters it incorrectly, they can request a new code and try again.

 • You must configure the default outbound SMS number.

-If you don't have a default outbound SMS number configured, you'll need to set that up so the MFA text message can be sent.
-The MFA verification text will be sent from your default Outbound SMS number.
+You must configure a default outbound SMS numbers so you can send the MFA text message.
+The MFA verification text sends from your default Outbound SMS number.

 1. Go to Communications > Outbound SMS Numbers.